bronzehedwick/chrisdeluca/content/article/hypnotic-toast-and-tales.md

 topics = [ "Leukemia" ]
 +++

-**Before I get into the leukemia update portion of this post, I would like to announce the launch of my website, <a href="http://www.hypnotictoast.com" target="_self">www.hypnotictoast.com</a>!
+**Before I get into the leukemia update portion of this post, I would like to announce the launch of my website, <a href="#" target="_self">www.hypnotictoast.com</a>!
 It collects all my digitizable work to date, and will be a major platform for new work.
-Check it out!**
+Check it out!** Edit: This site is no longer online.

 <!--more-->